Career Spotlight: Data Scientist

 Data Science Boot Camp

-- Little time commitment: can be completed in 6 weeks to 3 months
+- Little time commitment: can be completed in six weeks to three months

 - Relatively affordable, at least compared to getting a master’s degree (boot camps range from free - $16,000)